emmatysinger/Final-Project/design.md

 There is a function that determines a random state by first choosing a random element from a list containing all the states.
 The randomly choosen state is set to the variable r_state and is used by the two games.
 When a state is choosen it is added to the list states_used.
 The next time the program is asked to determine a random state, if the length of the states_used list is less than 50, the function makes sure that the randomly choosen state is not already in the states_used list.
 This ensures that states aren't reused during the same game.
 Once one of the two games end the states_used list is reset.

 There is a visibility function that when run looks at which of the three modes the interactive map is currently run to determine what is visible.
+Instructions for each mode are displayed when the respective flag for the mode is set to "True".

 Informational Mode:

+Capital Quiz: There is a flag, capitalQ, which is set off when 'c' is pressed (True).
+The visibility function is run so the instructions for the capital quiz are shown.
+In order to be asked a question the user must press the 'spacebar' because if the program were to continually ask a new question once the user inputs their answer, you'd be stuck in an infinite loop and could never leave the quiz.
+When the spacebar is pressed, the rand_state() function is run.
+The correct answer is found by entering the random state into the dictionary and finding the capital which is the first element of the states definition.
+If the user's input is equal to the correct answer then the counter increases by one and the YES/NO blinkers turn green.
+To exit the capital quiz, 'c' must be pressed again so that the flag, capitalQ is turned off (False).
-Capital Quiz: There is a flag, capitalQ, which is set off when 'c' is pressed.

-Find the State Game:
+Find the State Game: There is a flag, stateQ, which is set off when 'f' is pressed (True).
+The visibility function is run so the instructions for the Find the State Game are shown.